techiescamp/cka-certification-guide/README.md

 ```
 ### Use the Gateway API to manage Ingress traffic.
-> [Gateway API](https://kubernetes.io/docs/concepts/services-networking/gateway/) : The Gateway API provides more flexibility and extensibility compared to traditional Ingress.
+> [Gateway API]() : The Gateway API provides more flexibility and extensibility compared to traditional Ingress.
 Use it when you need advanced traffic routing, such as assigning multiple gateways with different capabilities to different services.

 ### Know how to use Ingress controllers and Ingress resources.
-> [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) : Practice creating Ingress resources with different rules to route traffic to services based on hostnames and paths.

-> [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) : You can define multiple services under a single Ingress resource by utilizing both path-based and host-based rules.
+> [Ingress](https://techiescamp.com/courses/certified-kubernetes-administrator-course/lectures/56659356) : Practice creating Ingress resources with different rules to route traffic to services based on hostnames and paths, you can also define multiple services under a single Ingress resource by utilizing both path-based and host-based rules.

 ```bash
 # Example manifest file to create ingress object